Longbenton’s Air & Cadet Heritage

 Northumberland Wing HQ at Longbenton

-Following the war, Northumberland Wing Headquarters was located at RAF Longbenton [insert years from papers, e.g., 1947–1956], reflecting the site’s ongoing role in regional RAF/ATC coordination before and during the period that led to the formation/renumbering of 2344 (Longbenton) Squadron.
+Following the war, Northumberland Wing Headquarters was located at RAF Longbenton [around 1945-1954], reflecting the site’s ongoing role in regional RAF/ATC coordination before and during the period that led to the formation/renumbering of 2344 (Longbenton) Squadron.

 RAF Longbenton Station (1956–63)